nlepage/go-wasm-http-talk/slides.md

 Notes:
 - The `syscall/js` package allows to create such callback functions using `FuncOf()`.
 - `FuncOf()` takes a Go function, and creates a JavaScript function from it.
-- The `js.Value` type represents a Javascript value for Go.
-- The first underscored parameter is the `this` value of the Javascript function, which isn't useful for us.

 ---